nelshan/Game-of-Life/README.md

 # Computational Complexity
 The Game of Life belongs to the class of **Turing-complete** systems, meaning it can simulate a universal computational model.
 However, the performance of naïve implementations degrades exponentially with grid size due to the O(n²) complexity of neighbor counting for each tick.
 To put it simply, cell input rises with grid size, which in turn causes the computation time to rise.

-**Note: if are increasing or decreasing the Width and Height of the grid, adjust the size of the Cell prefab.**
+**Note: if you are increasing or decreasing the Width and Height of the grid, adjust the size of the Cell prefab.**

 _(**O(n²)** (Big **O** notation) describes an **algorithm that scales quadratically** with input size.
 This means that as the input size **n** grows, the execution time increases proportionally to **n²** .)_